-Yoga is the most widely practiced exercise system in the world.
+Yoga is the most widely practised exercise system in the world.
 Rickson Gracie is a yoga master, and without question that plays a role in his incredible mat skills.

 Regular yoga practice strengthens your muscles, massages your internal organs and calms your mind.
 But to me, the biggest benefit derived from yoga is flexibility.
-It increases lubrication of joints, ligaments and tendons and corrects muscular-skeletal imbalances that can affect your health and and jiu-jitsu performance.
-I don’t do as much yoga as I should, but when I have time I tend to prefer the more dynamic, physical styles such as Astanga.
-Read my detailed article on yoga here.
+It increases lubrication of joints, ligaments and tendons and corrects muscular-skeletal imbalances that can affect your health and jiu-jitsu performance.
+I don't do as much yoga as I should, but when I have time I tend to prefer the more dynamic, physical styles such as Astanga.

 Best for: Flexibility